rizwan171/trello-clone/docs/Typescript Practices.md

 - Interface will define a type as an object always
 - If you need to define a type for a single param, use type
 - When defining types:
-  - use interface where possible
+  - use interface for data objects i.e. board, list, card, tag.
-  - type should be used only when typing a single param or deriving a type from another type i.e. `type TypeB = Pick<TypeA, "prop">`
+  - use types elsewhere i.e. props, state, reducer params
+- For more info about type vs interface, see https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/basic_type_example#types-or-interfaces

 ### Folder structure
 - All type definitions are stored under `src/types`